“After learning and practicing small talk tips from you, my conversations with my US clients are more alive!”

 “Your vacations sounds wonderful!
 After hearing about that, I am eagerly awaiting my own vacation.
 But, before that, we have a few important matters to discuss…..”

-Or, a more formal way is to work the agenda into the discussion.
+Or, another more formal way to move from small talk to business talk is to work the agenda into the discussion.
 For example, “It’s great to hear the team is doing well and had a nice weekend.
 Moving on to the agenda for the day, we will be discussing TOPIC.
 There are three sections to today’s meeting: A, B, and C. I will now hand over the meeting to NAME who will be handling topic A.”

 Professional Networking/Conference Events